Free government phones in Kentucky and assistance with paying phone bills.

-The lifeline program in Kentucky was created in partnership with the federal government FCC, telephone companies across the state, and the Kentucky Public Service Commission.
-The objective is to provide discounts to low income families, seniors, and the disabled for their monthly phone bills, and it can also help with the installation costs.
+The lifeline program in Kentucky can give free smart phones or wireless devices or provide financial help from the government to pay for bills.
+The service was created in partnership with the federal government FCC, telephone companies across the state, and the Kentucky Public Service Commission.
+The objective is to provide discounts or free cell phone service to low income families, seniors, and the disabled for their monthly phone bills, and it can also help with the installation costs.
+Find how and where to apply for free cell phones and/or phone bill help in Kentucky below.

 There are different aspects to the program when it comes to passing on the discounts.
 Some of the main conditions are as follows.